 How Many States Have Three Syllables?

 The most common syllable count for names of states is three.
-There are 26 states with names that have three syllables: Alaska, Arkansas, Colorado, Delaware, Florida, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Michigan, Missouri, Montana, Nebraska, Nevada, New, Hampshire, New, Jersey, Ohio, Oregon, Rhode, Island, Tennessee, Virginia, Washington, Wisconsin, Wyoming.
+There are 25 states with names that have three syllables: Alaska, Arkansas, Delaware, Florida, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Michigan, Missouri, Montana, Nebraska, Nevada, New, Hampshire, New, Jersey, Ohio, Oregon, Rhode Island, Tennessee, Virginia, Washington, Wisconsin, Wyoming.

 How Many States Have Four Syllables?

-There are thirteen states with names that have four syllables: Alabama, Arizona, Connecticut, Indiana, Massachusetts, Minnesota, Mississippi, New, Mexico, North, Dakota, Oklahoma, Pennsylvania, South, Dakota, and West Virginia.
+There are fourteen states with names that have four syllables: Alabama, Arizona, Colorado, Connecticut, Indiana, Massachusetts, Minnesota, Mississippi, New, Mexico, North, Dakota, Oklahoma, Pennsylvania, South, Dakota, and West Virginia.

 How Many States Have Five Syllables?